Setting up the C Programming Tutorial Course

 therefore left here for reference.

-program up now.
+start that program up now.
 Setup the hardware interfaces for

 in the image below: